dgaydukov/cert-spring5/files/spring5.md

 We can also add `Entity Versioning`, so whenever update/delete happens, old versions would be stored in history table.
 To enable versioning on entity just add `@Audited`.

-Generally you should prefer `EntityManager` over `Session`, cause it jpa standard while `Session` is hibernate.
-Under the hood `EntityManager` using `Session`, and if you need some specific features you can always get session like `Session current = (Session) entityManager.getDelegate();`;
+Generally you should prefer `EntityManager` over `Session`, cause it jpa standard while `Session` is hibernate. `Session` extends `EntityManager`.
+You can always get session like `Session current = (Session) entityManager.getDelegate();`.

-By default delete return void, but you still can verify that row was deleted.
-If row didn't exist `EmptyResultDataAccessException` would be thrown.
+By default `delete` return void, but you still can verify that row was deleted.
+If row doesn't exist, `EmptyResultDataAccessException` would be thrown.
 So you can catch it and do something.

-If you want to subscribe on events for some repository you can extedn `AbstractRepositoryEventListener<YourRepo>` and implements methods like `afterCreate` and have some custom logic there.
+If you want to subscribe on events for some repository you can extend `AbstractRepositoryEventListener<YourRepo>` and implements methods like `afterCreate` and have some custom logic there.

 ###### JTA - java transaction API

-`@Transactional`
+`@Transactional` use `TransactionInterceptor` internally to intercept and wrap methods into transactions.

 `Propagation` =>
 * `REQUIRED` - default value, if no transaction exists, create new, otherwise run in current
 * `SUPPORTS` - if transaction exists, run in int, otherwise run as non-transactional
 * `MANDATORY` - throw exception if method was called from non-transactional method